austintxcowan/austintxcowan/README.md

 **austintxcowan/austintxcowan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ## Austin Cowan
 <Div><p> I'm a Trusted Strategic Partner with a background in Electrical Work, Project Management and building strong customer relationships.
 Currently working as an Assistant Project Manager for an Electric Specialty Sub-Contractor.
+I have strong background in marketing, sales and project management.